Sean-0314/Project-1/Interview_Questions.md

-##Project Questions
+##The Interview

-#The following questions were regarding the outcome of the project.
+The following questions were regarding the outcome of the project and were to be a simulated interview situation.

-Domain Network Security
+Domain Network Security:
-Faulty Firewall Question 1:
+Suppose you have a firewall that's supposed to block SSH connections, but instead lets them through.
+How would you debug it?:

 It is important for organizations to have established network security protocols in place.
 These protocols should include the first line of defense in monitoring incoming and outgoing network traffic such as a firewall.